 They are becoming more professional with more capabilities, which is causing the companies to have to respond to those threats.

 Cloudflare has a number of solutions available for a technologist.
 So it acts almost like a Swiss army knife.

 Cloudflare bot management provides is the ability of identifying what's human traffic versus automated traffic.

 It reduces a significant amount of concern around web scraping, around multiple automated attacks that people could launch against your website.

 Cloudflare Workers, it's a powerful way for you to delegate the computes to the edge.

 And that has brought immense flexibility for our engineering teams.

-In many cases with other vendors, most likely you'd have to overlay those capabilities like reverse proxy, linked to a web application file, linked to login analytics.
+In many cases with other vendors, most likely you'd have to overlay those capabilities like reverse proxy, linked to a web application firewall, linked to logging and analytics.

-While with Cloudflare Zero Trust, many of those capabilities are already kind of backed together for you, which means that you don't have to add complexity to your environment.
+While with Cloudflare Zero Trust, many of those capabilities are already kind of baked together for you, which means that you don't have to add complexity to your environment.

-Sage and Cloudflare, we have a long history, but our relationship has become much stronger over time.
+Sage and Cloudflare, we have a long history, but our relationship become much stronger over time.